couchbaselabs/docs-ng/content/couchbase-sdk-ruby-1.3/couchbase-and-rails-tutorial.markdown

 reading.
 As with any Rails application we will use generators a lot.
 Since we don’t need ActiveRecord we’ll let `rails new` know about this:

-**Unhandled:** `[:unknown-tag :screen]` Now navigate to the project root and open up the `Gemfile` in your favorite editor.
+`shell> rails new couchbase-beer.rb -O --old-style-hash` Now navigate to the project root and open up the `Gemfile` in your favorite editor.
 First, we need to add the Couchbase client libraries there:

 ```